-Our sales strategy leverages a broad network of distribution partners, comprised of ISVs, value-added resellers ("VARs"), independent sales organizations ("ISOs") and our referral partners which include financial institutions, trade associations, chambers of commerce and card issuers.
+Our sales strategy includes both inside representatives and a broad network of distribution partners.
+Our external partners are comprised of ISVs, value-added resellers ("VARs"), independent sales organizations ("ISOs") and our referral partners which include financial institutions, trade associations, chambers of commerce and card issuers.
 These distribution partners are a consistent and scalable source for new client acquisition.
 Leveraging our vertically focused suite of products and services, we are able to maximize the performance and retention of current distribution partners while attracting new partners.
 These one-to-many distribution partners accelerate penetration within our vertical markets in a cost-effective manner.